-API Extractor is developed in the web-build-tools monorepo on GitHub.
+API Extractor is developed in the monorepo for the Rush Stack family of projects:

-For general instructions on building API Extractor and guidelines for submitting PRs, please read the Contributing to this repo wiki article.
+For general instructions on building API Extractor and guidelines for submitting PRs, please read the Contributing documentation for the Rush Stack monorepo.

-The specific projects that you will be interested in are:
+The specific project folders that you will be interested in are:

 After you’ve built the above 3 projects, there are a number of test projects in the build-tests folder that will be symlinked to your built executables.
 These “test” projects don’t use a test runner.
 Instead, they are modeled realistic NodeJS library projects whose interesting outputs are tracked by Git.
 Thus, when the output changes, you need to remember to commit the updated output files to Git.
 (Eventually we’ll add a build task that validates this similar to a Jest snapshot.)